pvlib/pvlib-python/paper/paper.md

-Second, in addition to the new function-level model implementations, the package's high-level classes have also been expanded to support the complexity of emerging system designs, including heterogneous systems whose subsystems differ in mounting or electrical configuration and systems that require custom orientation/tracking models.
+Second, in addition to the new function-level model implementations, the package's high-level classes have also been expanded to support the complexity of emerging system designs, including heterogeneous systems whose subsystems differ in mounting or electrical configuration and systems that require custom orientation/tracking models.